Akryum/vue-supply/README.md

 TestResource.release()
 ```

-There is a `active` computed boolean available that changes when the resource supply is activated or deactivated:
+There is a `active` computed boolean available that changes when the supply is activated or deactivated:

 ```javascript
 export default {